;xalvat-e aabilah-e paa me;N hai jaulaa;N

 MADNESS: {14,3}

 Is this idea grotesque?
-YES!
+Yes!
 The vision of the lover wandering (swimming?) around in the fluid inside a blister, is distractingly gross.
-Even if we don't think of pus or blood, but of a clear serum, it's still such an unattractive yet horribly fascinating vision that it both distracts us from, and detracts from, the pleasure of the verse.
+Even if we don't think of pus or blood, but of a clear serum, it's still such an unpleasant yet horribly fascinating vision that it both distracts us from, and detracts from, the pleasure of the verse.

 No doubt we can invoke the flexibility of the i.zaafat , and take ;xalvat-e aabilah-e paa me;N to mean something like, in the privacy 'pertaining to' blister(s) on the foot'-- that is, in the privacy of the solitude that results from an inability to go out and run around.
 But that's a rescue job that we undertake by an effort of will; it can't be more than a secondary reading.

 In the second line, what does meraa modify?
 It can't modify the feminine dil-tangii , so we're left with a choice between bayaabaa;N and ;xuu;N .
-If we choose the former, as in (2a), then 'my desert' is 'blood' in the literal sense (the way my wandering is in a blister, perhaps even a blood-blister); or else in the idiomatic sense of 'wasted, squandered' (see the definition above): I can't use the desert for wandering in, since my feet are too blistered.
-Or perhaps 'wildness/madness' itself has even somehow 'murdered' or destroyed my desert (as in {5,4}).
+If we choose the former, as in (2a), then the lover's desert is 'blood' in the literal sense (the way his wandering is within a blister, perhaps even a blood-blister); or else in the idiomatic sense of 'wasted, squandered' (see the definition above): The lover can't use the desert for wandering in, since his feet are too blistered.
+Or perhaps 'wildness/madness' itself has even somehow 'murdered' or destroyed his desert (as in {5,4}).

-If we take meraa to modify ;xuu;N , as in (2b), then my blood itself becomes a desert, the way my blisters (blood-blisters?) become some kind of wandering-place.
+If we take meraa to modify ;xuu;N , as in (2b), then the lover's blood itself becomes a desert, the way his blisters (blood-blisters?) become some kind of wandering-place.
 This reading works well with the first line, but we have to pull meraa from the very end of the second line, back to the very beginning, which is a stretch when the bayaabaa;N is right there next to it.
-Still, knowing Ghalib, it doesn't seem impossible.
+Still, knowing Ghalib, it doesn't seem at all impossible.

 Compare {3,1}, which plays with the same juxtaposition of expansiveness versus narrowness, and of the desert with physical imagery of the body, but arouses no distaste.